Using Prompt Maintainers within a Retrieval

 · Choose all fields.

-· Set the SEQNO field as the Dimension, as well as specifying the field as Auto Sequence.
+· Set the SEQNO field as the Sequence Key.

 Lastly, open m-Painter.
 You should see something like this: